-$$\left. \frac{\partial f}{\partial e} \right|{i} = \sqrt{w(i,j)} (f_i - f_j).$$ If we further define the graph Laplacian to be L = D - W, then the equality (4.7) still holds.
-Substituting the local variation based on the non-normalized edge derivative into the optimal problem (4.8), we then can obtain a different closed form solution $f = \mu(\mu I + L)^{-1}y$ , which is quite close to the algorithm proposed by Belkin et al. (2003).
+$$\left. \frac{\partial f}{\partial e} \right|i = \sqrt{w(i,j)} (f_i - f_j).$$ If we further define the graph Laplacian to be L = D - W, then the equality (4.7) still holds.
+Substituting the local variation based on the non-normalized edge derivative into the optimization problem (4.8), we then can obtain a different closed form solution $f = \mu(\mu I + L)^{-1}y$, which is quite close to the algorithm proposed by [2].
 In Section 5, we will provide the experimental evidence to demonstrate the superiority of the algorithm based on the normalized edge derivative (4.1).
-5. Experiments In this section we first use a toy problem to illustrate the importance of the normalization as well as other key steps in the algorithm.
-Then we validate the method on the USPS handwritten digit dataset.
-5.1 Toy Problem Shown in Figure 1(a) is the doll toy data, in which the density of the data varies substantially across different clusters.
-A similar toy dataset was used by Ng et al. (2002) for clustering problems.
-The affinity matrix is derived from a Gaussian.
+5 Experiments 5.1 Toy Problem Shown in Figure 1(a) is the doll toy data, in which the density of the data varies substantially across different clusters.
+A similar toy dataset was used by [7] for clustering problems.
+The affinity matrix is defined by a Gaussian.
 The result given by the algorithm of $f = (D - \alpha W)^{-1}y$ derived from non-normalized commute time is shown in Figure 1(b).
 The result given by the algorithm $f = (\mu I + L)^{-1}y$ derived from non-normalized edge derivative is shown in Figure 1(c).
-Obviously, both methods are failed to capture the coherent clusters aggregated by the data.
-The result given by the algorithm $f = (I - \alpha S)^{-1}y$ , presented in Section 2, which can be derived from normalized commute time or edge derivative is shown in Figure 1(d).
+Obviously, both methods fail to capture the coherent clusters aggregated by the data.
+The result given by the algorithm $f = (I - \alpha S)^{-1}y$, presented in Section 2, which can be derived from both normalized commute time and edge derivative is shown in Figure 1(d).
 This method sensibly classifies the dataset according with the global data distribution.
 In addition, we use the toy problem to demonstrate the importance of zero diagonal in the first step of the standard algorithm.
 If we define the affinity matrix using a RBF kernel without removing the diagonal elements, the result is shown in Figure 1(e).
 The intuition behind setting the diagonal elements to zero is to avoid self-reinforcement.
 Finally, we investigate the fitting term of the regularization framework using the toy problem.
-Note that we assign a prior label 0 to the unlabeled points in the fitting
+Note that we assign a prior label 0 to the unlabeled points in the fitting term.
+This is different from the regularization frameworks of supervised learning methods, in which the fitting term is only for the labeled points.
+If we remove the fitting on the unlabeled points, the result is given in Figure 1(f).